scadoshi/halo_action_importer/README.md

 - Bulk import actions from CSV and Excel files
 - Automatic duplicate detection using unique action identifiers
+- Missing ticket detection - skips future actions for tickets not found in system
+- Automatic token refresh and 401 retry logic for long-running imports
 - Incremental processing to handle large files efficiently
-- Comprehensive logging with configurable log levels
+- Comprehensive logging with configurable log levels and timestamps
-- Performance statistics (runtime, entries per minute, time per entry)
+- Performance statistics (runtime, entries per minute, time per entry, estimated time remaining)
 - Parse-only mode for validation without API calls
+- Reverse mode for processing files from bottom to top
+- Half mode for processing only half the files (useful for parallel execution)
+- Batched skip messages to reduce log clutter
 - Progress tracking with configurable update frequencies
 - Error handling that continues processing on failures
+- Timezone conversion from Arizona time (UTC-7) to UTC for API calls

 ## Requirements